ADS-B to CoT

 opkg install adsbtocot

-Enable them via the OpenWrt GUI (System → Startup) or through the CLI:
+Enable via OpenWrt GUI (System -> Startup) or CLI:

 RTL-SDR dongle connected for ADS-B capture